 Homeowners associations are not exempt from the effects of the coronavirus outbreak.
 To limit the spread of the virus, HOA boards must postpone in-person meetings or find creative ways to continue operations.
 One such method is to turn to remote HOA management.

 HOAs can benefit from remote management services year-round.
 But during these trying times, remote or virtual management becomes even more crucial.
 An association cannot operate without funds sourced from resident dues.
-With the help of virtual management, communities can continue to function with minimal risk of safety.
+With the help of virtual management, communities can continue to function with minimal risk to safety.

 The Importance of HOA Dues